 There are thousands of scholarships available for college students that can be narrowed down based on background, major and financial need.
 Use our guide to sort through scholarship opportunities based on eligibility and check out our resources for more information on how to pay for college.

-Nitro cares about providing you with the resources needed to successfully navigate paying for college.
-We know that college is a big step forward in achieving your goals and we want to help you get there.
+Sallie Mae cares about providing you the resources needed to successfully navigate financing college.
+That's why we're offering you the opportunity to earn a $2,000 scholarship.
+We know that college is a big step forward in achieving your goals and we want to help you get there using all the tools Sallie Mae has to offer.

 Search our database of hundreds of college scholarships, filter by criteria that apply to you.
 You can narrow down your results based on your background, area of study and financial need.